This blog post demonstrates how to set up a Zephyr project in a reproducible

 All of the above

-” are mostly only for
+” are only there for

 Using this makefile in your project

-You can simply add your own clauses at the end of this Makefile … your you can include it from
+You can simply add your own clauses at the end of this Makefile … your you can

 Main “Makefile